- Some Victorians are eligible for public dental care services, and some people receive priority access to those

 - refugees and asylum seekers

 - people registered with mental health or disability services, who have a letter of recommendation from their case manager or a special developmental school.

 All other people seeking routine dental or denture care need to place their name on a waiting list.

 Victoria's dental voucher schemes

 To deliver more public dental services, the department sometimes relies on the private sector to provide care.
-Private dental clinicians provide care through three schemes:
+Private dental clinicians provide care through three schemes, the:

 - Victorian Emergency Dental Scheme (VEDS)